 Comment 4: I, like Reviewer 2, found the evidence for the interaction to be relatively weak.
 This interaction was found to be significant in Study 2, but not in the other four studies.
 Although the meta-analysis found a significant interaction, I share Reviewer 2’s concerns that internal meta-analyses can lead to misleading results (and in particular a greater risk of false-positives), especially when the set of studies is not pre-registered.
 To me, it seemed that this interaction was not the main focus of the paper, and for this reason I’m not particularly concerned that it might not be a robust effect.
 I think, however, that the interpretation of this effect could be even more tentative.

 Response: We agree that the interaction should be interpreted with more care.
 The Bayesian analysis along with the new data further suggests that our findings are quite plausible under the null hypothesis of no interaction (and consistently more plausible than the alternative hypothesis that there is an interactive effect).
-We have revised the discussion accordingly (see pp. XX-YY).
+We have revised the discussion accordingly (see pp. 21).

 Comment 4: Finally, I thought that Reviewer 2 had some very useful suggestions regarding the dual process framing throughout the paper.
-They point out that this framing may currently be overly simplistic, and may place these two “systems” on a false continuum Response: We appreciate this comment as well, and it is true that could be more specific with our terminology.
+They point out that this framing may currently be overly simplistic, and may place these two “systems” on a false continuum.
+Response: We appreciate this comment as well, and it is true that could be more specific with our terminology.
 We have updated the manuscript throughout to avoid discussions about two broad systems.
 Even if we do not fully concur with the reviewer’s criticism (see responses to reviewer 2, comment 2 and 3), we believe a broader discussion on the validity of dual-process models is beyond the scope of the paper.
 Practically speaking, we agree with the reviewer that it is easier to just be more specific and not to get dragged into the broader discussion in the paper.

 Reviewer 1 comments